Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Families of ideals in the Shapovalov spectrum

 Let $\cC_k(n)$ denote the simple quotient of $\cC^k(n)$, which coincides with $\text{Com}(\cH, \cW_k(\gs\gl_n, f_{\text{subreg}}))$.
 The following conjecture is due to \cite{B-H}; see also Conjecture 6.1 of \cite{CLIII}.

 \begin{conj} For all $n\geq 4$ and $m\geq 3$, we have

 \end{conj}

-In conjunction with Theorem \ref{thm:prinw}, this conjecture is equivalent to the following explicit description of the ideal $K_n$ in Conjecture \ref{conj:subregtype}, or rather, the variety $V(K_n) \subseteq \mathbb{C}^2$. \begin{conj} For all $n\geq 4$, $V(K_n)$ has the following rational parameterization with parameter $k$.
+In conjunction with Theorem \ref{thm:prinw}, this conjecture is equivalent to the following explicit description of the ideal $K_n$ in Conjecture \ref{conj:subregtype}, or rather, the variety $V(K_n) \subseteq \mathbb{C}^2$. \begin{conj} For all $n\geq 4$, $V(K_n)$ has the following rational parametrization with parameter $k$.

 \end{conj} In the case $n=4$, this holds by Theorem \ref{thm:sl4subregcoset}.